javascript-tutorial/en.javascript.info/1-js/08-prototypes/01-prototype-inheritance/article.md

 - The object referenced by `[[Prototype]]` is called a "prototype".
 - If we want to read a property of `obj` or call a method, and it doesn't exist, then JavaScript tries to find it in the prototype.
 Write/delete operations work directly on the object, they don't use the prototype (unless the property is actually a setter).
 - If we call `obj.method()`, and the `method` is taken from the prototype, `this` still references `obj`.
 So methods always work with the current object even if they are inherited.
+- The `for..in` loop iterates over both own and inherited properties.
+All other key/value-getting methods only operate on the object itself.